bluebanquise/bluebanquise/roles/core/dhcp_server/readme.rst

 and with naming related to administration network (by default iceX-Y).
 In single iceberg configuration, i.e. default, it will consider ice1-X networks.

-For a network to be integrated in the dhcp, the variable **is_in_dhcp** must be set to true in network related.
+For a network to be included in the dhcp, the variable **is_in_dhcp** must be set to true in the related network configuration.

 Note also that dhcp role will use the following optional parameters if they exist in network: